 Four «Randentürme» (viewing towers)

-The robust «Randentürme» (viewing towers) " made of iron, steel and sometimes wood seem to majestically greet each other like beacons over the heads of the tallest trees and dozens of kilometers of landscape.
-The highest of these viewing platforms scattered across the canton is located in Merishausen.
-With a height of 40 meters and 225 lattice steps, the Hagenturm is almost 1000 meters above sea level.
-Like its "smaller" brothers in Beringen, Schleitheim and Siblingen, it is not for people with a fear of heights.
-A fabulous panorama from the Black Forest to the Alps awaits at the top.
+Like beacon fires, the robust «Randentürme» (viewing towers) made of iron, steel, and partly wood, seem to majestically greet each other over the tops of the tallest trees and across dozens of kilometres of landscape.
+The highest of these observation platforms, scattered across the canton, is located in Merishausen.
+The Hagenturm, with its height of 40 metres and 225 steps, stands almost 1000 metres above sea level.
+Like its 'smaller' siblings in Beringen, Schleitheim, and Siblingen, it is not for those with a fear of heights.
+At the top, a fabulous panorama awaits, stretching from the Black Forest to the Alps.

-A tower made of wood and metal rises out of the forest on a hill.
-You have a view of the whole of Klettgau.
+A tower made of wood and metal rises from the forest on a hill.
+It offers views of the entire Klettgau region.

 Siblingen Randenturm

-The Siblinger Randenturm is the smallest of the four «Randentürme» (viewing towers).
-But its view is impressive.
-After 99 steps, a wide view opens up over Klettgau, the Black Forest and the Alps.
-With a playground and barbecue area right next to the tower, it is ideal for a leisurely outing with the family.
+The Siblingen Randenturm is the smallest of the four «Randentürme» (viewing towers), yet its view is impressive.
+After 99 steps, a wide panorama opens up over Klettgau, the Black Forest, and the Alps.
+With a playground and barbecue area right by the tower, it is ideal for a pleasant family outing.

 Hagenturm

-At 40 meters, the Hagenturm in Merishausen is the highest of the four «Randentürme» (viewing towers).
-The viewing platform can be reached via 225 steps.
-There are various barbecue areas near the tower for a break on a beautiful day's hiking.
+The Hagenturm in Merishausen, at 40 meters, is the tallest of the four «Randentürme» (viewing towers).
+The viewing platform can be reached via more than 225 steps.
+Near the tower, various barbecue areas are available for a break on a pleasant hiking day.

-A tall metal observation tower rises out of a forest.
-Above the viewing platform is a large white sphere.
+A tall metal observation tower rises from a forest.
+Above the observation deck is a large white sphere.

-A metal observation tower rises out of the hilly forest.
-This is the Schleitheim Randenturm.
+A metal observation tower rises from the hilly forest.
+This is the Schleitheimer Randenturm.

 Schleitheim Randenturm

-The Schleitheim Randenturm has been enthroned on the Randen near Schleitheim since 1909.
-Those who climb the 100 steps are rewarded with a view over the Black Forest, Hegau and, in foehn weather, deep into the Alps.
-The forest restaurant right next to the tower serves simple food and drink on nice weekends.
+The Schleitheim Randenturm has stood proudly on the Randen near Schleitheim since 1909.
+Those who climb the 100 steps are rewarded with views over the Black Forest, Hegau, and, during Föhn conditions, deep into the Alps.
+On fine weekends, the forest restaurant right by the tower offers simple food and drinks.

 Beringer Randenturm

-The Beringen Randenturm is located above Beringen .
-The 26-metre-high observation tower was built in 1998 using steel framework construction.
+Above Beringen stands the Beringer Randenturm.
+The 26-meter-high observation tower was built in 1998 using steel truss construction.
 The viewing platform can be reached via 137 steps.
-From here you can enjoy a panoramic view of the Klettgau region and the Alps.
-Excursionists and connoisseurs can indulge themselves in the Beringer Randenturm restaurant.
+From here, you can enjoy a panoramic view of the Klettgau and the Alps.
+At the Restaurant Beringer Randenturm, day-trippers and connoisseurs can indulge themselves.

-An angular metal tower rises out of the forest on a hill.
-Below you can see the village of Beringen.
+A square metal tower rises from the forest on a hill.
+Below, you can see the village of Beringen.